The following information is only as accurate as the last update (Feb., 2020)! However, it is a starting point.

 Unfortunately, the black-legged ticks are not the only ticks that we have to worry about.
 Basically, any tick that bites a human can potentially transmit pathogens.
-Several things have now been found in dog (wood) ticks and Lone Star ticks have now been found sporadically in several parts of Canada.
+Several things have now been found in dog (wood) ticks and Lone Star ticks have now been found sporadically in several parts of Canada, including in Nova Scotia.
+Lone Star ticks can cause the dreaded meat allergy and can also transmit other things.

 Remember, as well, that ticks can be active all year depending upon the weather.
 Although they are most active in the spring and fall, they can even be around in the winter if temperatures go above 4C (and sometimes even lower!).